Non-linear reduced modeling of dynamical systems using kernel methods and low-rank approximation: A Generalized Kernel-Based Algorithm

-The existence of a minimizer \eqref{eq:defInverse3} is shown in Appendix~\ref{sec:existence} for the case of polynomial and Gaussian kernels.
-If a minimizer exists, it can be computed (up to some accuracy) using standard optimization methods with a complexity independent of $\dim(\mathcal{H})$.
-Moreover, the gradient of the objective is in general closed-form, which enables the use of efficient large-scale optimization techniques such as limited memory quasi-newton methods~\cite{nocedal2000numerical}.
+The proof is provided in Appendix~\ref{app:1.2}.
+Sufficient conditions for the existence of minimizer \eqref{eq:defInverse3} are provided and discussed for various kernel choices in Appendix~\ref{app:1.3}.
+A minimizer \eqref{eq:defInverse3} can be computed (up to some accuracy) using standard optimization methods with a complexity independent of $\dim(\mathcal{H})$ and of $T$, thus satisfying Constraint \ref{property:3}.
+Moreover, the gradient of the objective is in general closed-form, which enables the use of efficient large-scale optimization techniques such as limited memory quasi-Newton methods~\cite{nocedal2000numerical}.
 In this case, the complexity to compute the inverse is linear in $p$.
-Alternatively to solve explicitly problem \eqref{eq:defInverse3}, we may use instead a closed-form approximation of the inverse.
-The approximation uses the assumption of a small magnitude of the columns of $\YYY$, \ie $\|y_i\| \ll 1$, which holds with an appropriated rescaling of the $y_i$'s.
-We examine the following kernels.\\ {\bf Polynomial kernels.}\,\,\, Consider the polynomial kernels of the form